Exeter-Diabetes/SDRN-Cohort-Scripts/README.md

 All cohorts creates use the latest version of NDS (Natial Diabetes Dataset).

+&nbsp;

+## Codelists
+Codelists used for this cohort can be found at: [https://github.com/Exeter-Diabetes/CPRD-Codelists](https://github.com/Exeter-Diabetes/CPRD-Codelists)

+&nbsp;

 ## Comorbidities
 Comorbidities have been coded using ICD10/OPCS4 codes.